Eleanor Friede

-Eleanor Friede (d.
-2008) was an American book editor and literary agent, best known for bringing the 1970 novella Jonathan Livingston Seagull to publication.
+Eleanor Friede (born Eleanor Claire Kask; November 12, 1921 – July 14, 2008) was an American book editor and literary agent, best known for bringing the 1970 novella Jonathan Livingston Seagull to publication.

+Early life and career

-Friede was born Eleanor Kask in Rochester, New York, and grew up in Valley Stream.
-She graduated with honors from Hofstra University and shortly thereafter went to work for World Publishing in publicity and marketing.
+Born Eleanor Claire Kask on November 12, 1921, in Rochester, New York, Friede was the first born child of Claire (née Kassick) and John Kask.
+Raised in Valley Stream, she graduated with honors from Hofstra University and shortly thereafter went to work for World Publishing in publicity and marketing.